pierre01/MauiWorkflowGraph/readme.md

 # Process Flow Demonstration
 This repository contains a simple demonstration of a process flow using C# and .net MAUI.
-The code is designed to be easy to understand and modify, making it suitable for educational purposes or as a starting point for more complex projects.
+The code is designed to be easy to understand and modify a process flow that contain linear and parallel flows, making it suitable for educational purposes or as a starting point for more complex projects.

 <img src="RunningOnIos.png" alt="Home" width="30%"/>
 <img src="RunningWindows.png" alt="Home" width="60%"/>